RamenVentures/Operating-Manual/README.md

 	- huge? (could extend to millions or billions in the future)
 6. Is their unique value proposition extremely ambitious?
 7. Is something exceptional? (eg: team, traction, or tech)
-8. Are they "Pre-Seed"?
+8. Are they at the stage we invest?
+Have they:
-	- Have they found Problem/Market Fit: a user niche with an important problem?
+	- Found a user niche with an important problem?
+(Problem/Market Fit)
-	- Have they found Problem/Solution Fit: a unique value prop (UVP) that users love and will pay for?
+	- Found a unique value prop (UVP) that users love and will pay for?
+(Problem/Solution Fit)
-	- Are they making progress towards Product/Market Fit: building a minimum viable product (MVP) to deliver the UVP?
+	- Are working on a minimum viable product (MVP) to deliver the UVP? (working towards Product/Market Fit)

 #### Requirements
 1. Your deck (if you have one)